Summary of Construction Market Barometer

 We also publish a regular Construction Forecast, which looks at construction output by sector 2017 – 2020, for more details click here.

-Sales expectations in the construction sector over the next 6 months have recovered from the low seen in October 2016.
+Sales expectations in the construction sector over the next 6 months have dropped since April last year.

-However, marketing budgets have seen a slight fall compared to October 2016.
-The average forecast increase in marketing spend for the next 12 months has dropped to 0.3% from 0.8% in October 2016.
-Mel Budd, Director at Leading Edge commented, “the survey shows that less than half of companies are planning an increase in their marketing budgets with a much smaller number, at 14%, looking to reduce their marketing spend over the next year.”
+Marketing budgets have seen a slight increase compared to April 2017.
+The average forecast increase in marketing spend for the next 12 months has increased from 0.3% in April 2017 to 1.6% in Aprl 2018.
+Mel Budd, Director at Leading Edge commented, “the survey shows that 42% of companies are planning an increase in their marketing budgets with 34% looking to increase their headcount over the next year.”